alaney2/datadrip/data/matrix_multiplication.md

 # Matrix Multiplication

-As a world-renowned AI and ML expert, I have observed the evolution of deep learning and its reliance on matrix multiplication.
-In this article, I will discuss the importance of matrix multiplication in machine learning and its applications in deep learning.
+This article discusses the importance of matrix multiplication in machine learning and its applications in deep learning.

 ## Overview